 What is Topamax?

-Topamax is used alone or in combination with other medications to treat seizures in adults and children who are at least 2 years old.
+Topamax was originally FDA-approved as a seizure medicine, also called an anticonvulsant.
+Topiramate is used to treat seizures in adults and children who are at least 2 years old.

-Topamax is also used to prevent migraine headaches in adults.
-It will only prevent migraine headaches or reduce the number of attacks.
+Topamax is also used to prevent migraine headaches in adults and teenagers who are at least 12 years old.
+This medicine will only prevent migraine headaches or reduce the number of attacks.
 It will not treat a headache that has already begun.

 glaucoma or other eye problems;

-Some people have thoughts about suicide when first taking an anticonvulsant.
-Your doctor will need to check your progress at regular visits while you are using Topamax.
+Some people have thoughts about suicide while taking an anticonvulsant.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 How should I take Topamax?

-You may open the Topamax Sprinkle Capsule and sprinkle the medicine into a spoonful of applesauce or other soft food to make swallowing easier.
-Swallow right away without chewing.
-Do not save the mixture for later use.
-Discard the empty capsule.
+If you cannot swallow a Topamax Sprinkle Capsule whole, open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-Do not stop using this medicine suddenly, even if you feel fine.
+Do not stop using Topamax suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Contact your doctor if your seizures get worse or you have them more often while taking this medicine.
+Call your doctor if your seizures get worse or you have them more often while taking Topamax.